sqm-autorate/sqm-autorate/README.md

 ## Upgrading
 `sqm-autorate` is frequently updated in response to test reports and user requests.
-The following `bash` commands will upgrade it to the latest version
+The following shell commands will upgrade it to the latest version
 1. Stop the service
    ```bash
    service sqm-autorate stop